fiverbeyond/In-Otter-Words/_posts/2025-4-1-what-do-we-mean-by-mass-deportation.md

 But there is a different group of restrictionists; a group that deals more closely with actual policy.

-# By "mass deportation", restrictionists mean only a fraction of unauthorized immigrants will be deported.
+# By "mass deportation", restrictionists mean that only a very small fraction of unauthorized immigrants will be deported.

 I think most people who think about the threat of mass deportation realize that it's a political impossibility, but my first inkling that this was understood by restrictionists in power came from Tom Homan.

+> **Mark Krikorian:** "What does 'mass deportation' actually mean?
+And is it really going to be all that different from what happened in previous administrations?... mass
+> deportation as it's being described by the incoming Border Czar Tom Homan really isn't an outlier.
+It's what we've had the past four years which is an outlier."

+Now, that's certainly a new take!
+Apparently by 'mass deportation', we just mean the same rates of deportation that we've had for most of the past few decades.
+It's hard to square this with the idea of a dramatic increase in deportations, enough to forcibly remove all (or nearly all) of the unauthorized immigrants in the U.S.

+Mr. Krikorian's description here is a little hard to square with the record of deportations.